+Add a group

+Add a group resource

+Add a monitor resource

+Modifying the cluster configuration data by using the ExpressCluster Builder (online version)

+Modifying the cluster configuration data by using the ExpressCluster Builder (offline version)

+Applying the cluster configuration data

+Online version Builder 189

+Uploading data only 189

+Uploading data and restarting the WebManager 189

+Uploading data after suspending a cluster 189

+Uploading data after stopping a cluster

+Shutting down and restarting a cluster after uploading data

+Uploading data after stopping mirror agents 190

+Using the data saved in a file 191

+Uploading data only 191

+Uploading data and restarting the WebManager

+Uploading data after suspending a cluster

+Uploading data after stopping a cluster

-Shutting down and restarting a cluster after uploading data 173
+Shutting down and restarting a cluster after uploading data

-Uploading data after stopping mirror agents 174
+Uploading data after stopping mirror agents

-Notes for using the offline Builder
+Notes on using data saved in a file

 Notes for changing cluster configuration data using a floppy disk

 Uploading the cluster configuration data using a floppy disk

 Backing up the cluster configuration data using a floppy disk

 Uploading the cluster configuration data when a floppy disk is not available for use

-Backing up the cluster configuration data when a floppy disk is not available for use 177
+Backing up the cluster configuration data when a floppy disk is not available for use 198

-Chapter 8 Verifying operation 181
+Chapter 8 Verifying operation 201

+Chapter 6 vernying operation ,

-Operation tests 182
+Operation tests 202

-Backup procedures
+Backup procedures 206

 Backing up while ExpressCluster is active

 Backing up while ExpressCluster is inactive

-Backing up while ExpressCluster is inactive ~ For Replicator or Replicator DR ~
+Backing up while ExpressCluster is inactive (For Replicator or Replicator DR) 207

-Restoration procedures
+Restoration procedures 208

-Restoring the file system containing the /opt/nec/clusterpro directory
+Restoring the file system containing the /opt/nec/clusterpro directory 208

-Restoring the data on the shared disk 190
+Restoring the data on the shared disk 210

-Restoring the data on the mirror disk or the hybrid disk 191
+Restoring the data on the mirror disk or the hybrid disk 211

+Chantan () Duanawing to analysts a alwatan greatern 212

-Chapter 9 Preparing to operate a cluster system 193
+Chapter 9 Preparing to operate a cluster system

-Operating the cluster system 194
+Operating the cluster system 214

-Activating a cluster
+Activating a cluster 214

 Shutting down a cluster and server

-Shutting down the entire cluster
+Shutting down the entire cluster 214

-Shutting down a server
+Shutting down a server 214

-Suspending ExpressCluster
+Suspending ExpressCluster 215

-Stopping the ExpressCluster daemon
+Stopping the ExpressCluster daemon 215

+Disabling the ExpressCluster daemon 215

-Enabling the disabled ExpressCluster daemon
+Enabling the disabled ExpressCluster daemon 215

-Checking the log collecting procedure
+Checking the log collecting procedure 216

-Collecting logs by using the WebManager
+Collecting logs by using the WebManager 216

+Charter 10 III. at III. a and a short III. a Farman Charter 216

 Chapter 10 Uninstalling and reinstalling ExpressCluster

-Uninstallation
+Uninstallation 220

-Uninstalling the ExpressCluster Server Deleting the Java user policy file of ExpressCluster X Builder (Online version)
+Uninstalling the ExpressCluster Server

 Uninstalling the ExpressCluster X Builder (Offline version)

 Reinstallation

-Reinstalling the ExpressCluster Server.
+Reinstalling the ExpressCluster Server

 Appendix A. Troubleshooting

 Errors messages when installing the ExpressCluster X Builder

 Error messages when uninstalling the ExpressCluster X Builder

-Error messages when installing the ExpressCluster Server

-Error messages when uninstalling the ExpressCluster Server
+Error messages when installing the ExpressCluster Server Error messages when uninstalling the ExpressCluster Server

-Appendix B. Glossary 209

-Annondiv C. Indov 211
+DATOL DISORGES WHEN HUMBIGHING THE EXDIESS HISTEL ACTVEL